Policy 3G: Appointments and Evaluations of University Staff

 f.
 The assigned regent shall transmit the performance rating and any recommended merit or other pay adjustments to the Board of Regents for approval.

 g.
-Upon approval by the Board of Regents, the chair of the Board of Regents shall document the performance rating on the Officers and Exempt Professionals Annual Performance Rating Form.
+Upon approval by the Board of Regents, the chair of the Board of Regents shall document the performance rating on the University Staff Annual Performance Rating Form.

 - The individual has the right to append a response to the rating if he or she so desires.